SuprithKumarBL20/E_Commerce_Website/README.md

 ---

-## ▶️ Run the Development Server
+# ▶️ Run the Development Server

+Start the development server:

 ```bash
 npm run dev
 ```

-The application will be available at:
+Open your browser and visit:

 ```
 http://localhost:5173